Tour Length

 “Compared to some other safari destinations, there are not many limitations on traveling with children in Kenya.
 However, some group tours have a minimum age.
 The age limit can be as low as one or three years, but it can be higher too.
 The main reason is that children might become a burden on the group.
 Not all visitors are child-friendly, and having young children in the group might create friction.
 It might also be that age restrictions apply to some of the lodges you’ll stay at or the activities you’ll undertake.
 That said, if your children have successfully been on safari before and you know they will do well in the group environment, there is no reason not to take them on a group safari, age limitations permitting.
 However, if you intend to take small children on a first safari, it might be better to book a private tour, which will give you more flexibility to cater to their needs.
 A safari can be a wonderfully enriching experience for children, but as their attention span is relatively small, a Kenyan group safari might just be too demanding for them.”

-3What type of vehicle can I expect on a Kenya group safari?
+3What type of vehicle can I expect?

 “There are three main types of safari vehicles used by tour operators in Kenya.
 Most popular is the minivan with a pop-up roof.
 These vans are modified for safaris and they usually have eight passenger seats.
 There is one seat in the front next to the driver and three rows in the back.
 The front and middle rows have two seats and the back row has three seats.
 Many operators only fit a maximum of seven visitors in the van so everybody has a window seat.
 If they fill the vehicle to full capacity somebody will have a middle seat.
 Most safari vans have 4x4, but not all do.
 The 4x4 vans are fine on most roads, but they don’t have the power of a Toyota Land Cruiser.
 These customized Land Cruisers with pop-up roofs are more expensive and therefore less popular than the vans.
 Some operators offering luxury tours use them as they offer more comfort and versatility.
 The seating capacity is usually six, which gives everybody a window seat.
 The third type of vehicle is the overland truck.
 These customized trucks usually carry large groups, between 12 and 30 people.
 The seating varies.
 Some trucks have a line of seats looking inwards on each side of the truck and other ones have front-facing seats.
 The trucks are often used on longer trips covering several countries.
 These are usually budget camping trips.”